-- Email tracking with advanced statistics – so you know who is opening your emails.
+- Email tracking with advanced statistics — so you know who’s opening your emails.

-Rather than having to rely on third-party services like MailChimp or AWeber, this particular plugin uses your web host to send out emails, so there’s no additional to you personally for delivering mail.
-Although this sounds good at first, this could actually be a problem if you have a lot of subscribers — because your web host might not be able to support email delivery to such a system.
+Rather than having to rely on third-party services, such as MailChimp or AWeber, this plugin uses your web host to send emails.
+Although this sounds good at first, this could actually be a problem if you have a lot of subscribers, because your web host may not be able to support email delivery to such a system.

-To counter this problem, the developers have premium module which seamlessly integrates the plugin with Amazon SES.
-Amazon SES is a cloud-powered email delivery service offered as a part of Amazon Web Services (AWS).
+To counter this problem, the developers have a premium module that seamlessly integrates the plugin with Amazon SES — a cloud-powered email delivery service that’s offered as a part of Amazon Web Services (AWS).

-Along with a number of other useful extensions, such as email automation and full reporting, such addons are available in the premium version of the plugin, which starts at $45/year.
+Along with a number of other useful extensions, such as email automation and full reporting, such addons are available in the premium version of the plugin, which starts at $45 a year.

-SumoMe is far from just a free list building plugin.
-Instead, it’s more a full-blown marketing solution — used by over 430,000 websites over the world, including the likes of Airbnb and Social Media Examiner.
+SumoMe is far from just a free list-building plugin.
+Rather, it’s more of a full-blown marketing solution that’s used by more than 430,000 websites around the world, including the likes of Airbnb and Social Media Examiner.
 Further, it’s actually one of the most popular free marketing plugins in the WordPress store — with well over 100,000 active installations!

-Premium features include customizable templates and A/B testing, allowing you to measure the effectiveness of your signup boxes, etc. Advanced display rules enable you to show the popup on a mobile, desktop or home page.
-The SumoMe product suite is an excellent starting point for a data-driven content marketer — for more info, check out another of our in-depth reviews: SumoMe Review: The Ultimate All-In-One Set of Online Marketing Tools for Website Owners?
+Premium features include customizable templates and A/B testing, allowing you to measure the effectiveness of your signup boxes, and so on.
+Advanced display rules enable you to show the popup on a mobile, desktop or home page.
+The SumoMe product suite is an excellent starting point for a data-driven content marketer.
+For more information, check out another of our in-depth reviews: SumoMe Review: The Ultimate All-in-One Set of Online Marketing Tools for Website Owners?

 ChimpMate Pro — WordPress MailChimp Assistant ($19)

-Since MailChimp is mine (and many others) go-to newsletter service — free or paid, I dig deep into any plugin that extends MailChimp’s features in WordPress.
+Since MailChimp is my (and many others) go-to newsletter service — free or paid — I dig deep into any plugin that extends MailChimp’s features in WordPress.
 Remember how we discussed active and passive newsletter plugins?
 Well, ChimpMate Pro falls under the active category, with multiple trigger actions.